1940's...

 work style

 During the war, women took over the jobs that were left vacant when the men enlisted.
-The well-dressed worker sported coveralls and a stylish head scarf that became known as a do-rag.
+The well-dressed worker sported coveralls and a stylish head scarf known as a do-rag.
 Underneath, hair was often wrapped up in pin-curls, which would be combed out in the evening when getting ready for the USO dance.

 other wartime trends